- What are the implications of Brain Gut 4 and 5 for modern humans?

 - With low levels of inflammation leptin and all the distal hormones in the metabolic chain remain in allostasis without the need for exogenous intervention.
 This implies that understanding hormone allostasis and function is critical to understanding how to treat illness and disease.
 This is a major point lacking in modern medicine disease management.

-- Brain selective nutrients must be in constant supply to maintain optimal brain function.
+- Brain-selective nutrients must be in constant supply to maintain optimal brain function in connecting it with the environment the human is in.
+The brain must connect via the thalamus to the Earth’s magnetic resonance and via the eye and skin via the sun.
 This means 3-5 days per week at least one meal needs to contain a food source that has access to these nutrients.
 Think levee one from the Quilt.

 The Key Mineral to Human Development: Iodine

 The evidence is steep that early homo had to have constant access to the water at all time to get iodine in large quantities.
 Here is another fact we know about modern humans that is instructive.
 We know that brain growth is stunted by two major factors.
 One is dietary a poor nutrient density from the diet or from a disease that inhibits the ability to absorb, assimilate or retain that nutrient.
-This implies that the diet and the gut are intimitely tied to the formation of the human brain from modern evidence of how our brain works today.
-You would never guess this from modern medicine because they do not see how a gut could possible be related to brain growth or function.
-They are tied together from evolutionary creation of where form meets function.
+This implies that the diet and the gut are intimately tied to the formation of the human brain from the modern evidence of how our brain works today.
+You would never guess this from modern medicine because they do not see how a gut could possibly be related to brain growth or function.
+They are tied together by the evolutionary creation of where form meets function.
 Human nutrition is where there is an intersection of diet and metabolism.
 It is where environment meets the body.
-This is the perfect definition of modern day epigenetics.
+This is the perfect definition of modern-day epigenetics.

-F. Copper is also an essential mineral in the diet, because it helps to form hemoglobin and collagen (a ubiquitous protein in the body).
+F. Copper is also an essential mineral in the diet because it helps to form hemoglobin and collagen (a ubiquitous protein in the body).
 It is also a part of several enzyme systems, including those that prevent oxidative damage to cell membranes.
-This is extremely important in the human brain because of the shear amount of cell membranes in the brain.
-Copper’s major brain effect however, is in the lipids of the myelin sheath that protects signal transmission.
+This is extremely important in the human brain because of the sheer amount of cell membranes in the brain.
+Copper’s major brain effect, however, is in the lipids of the myelin sheath that protects the signal transmission.
 When copper is depleted we see hypomyelination in brains and on MRI’s Menke’s disease is an example of a human disease tied directly to copper depletion.
 People with MS look a lot like those with Menke’s in many respects.
 Lastly, copper helps to regulate neurotransmitters.
 (Bryd-Bredbenner et al., 2009).
-Copper is a co factor for tyrosine hydroxylase to make dopamine.
-It is a co factor of dopamine beta-hydroxylase that converts dopamine to norepinephrine.
-It is also s co factor in monoamine oxidase which inactivates NE, serotonin, and dopamine.
-During evolution and massive brain growth we increased our needs to make connections in fiber tracts and our needs to protect massive amounts of lipid membranes that would damage these delicate structures.
+Copper is a cofactor for tyrosine hydroxylase to make dopamine.
+It is a cofactor of dopamine beta-hydroxylase that converts dopamine to norepinephrine.
+It is also s cofactor in monoamine oxidase which inactivates NE, serotonin, and dopamine.
+During evolution and massive brain growth, we increased our needs to make connections in fiber tracts and our needs to protect massive amounts of lipid membranes that would damage these delicate structures.
 Copper was critical in making this possible.
-Copper is even used as a co factor in cellular respiration.
+Copper is even used as a cofactor in cellular respiration.
 The copper concentrations in shellfish indicate that the flesh of squid, lobster, oyster and several other shellfish are excellent dietary sources of copper.
-Once again, we find only offal is a good not optimal animal source.
+Once again, we find only offal is a good, not optimal animal source.